 And, of course, once women are diagnosed, they need good treatment options.
 CPAP is a good treatment, but since it may take months for women to adapt to the treatment, it may not be the best choice for dealing with sleep apnea during pregnancy.
 Instead, simple, comfortable, and convenient oral appliances may be a better choice.

-If you want to learn more about sleep apnea treatment options in River Edge, NJ, please call 201-343-4044 today for an appointment with sleep dentist Dr. Marlen Martirossian at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+If you want to learn more about sleep apnea treatment options, please call (201) 343-4044 today for an appointment with sleep dentist Dr. Marlen Martirossian at River Edge Dental, center for TMJ, sleep apnea, & reconstructive dentistry.